craymondcarroll/expensify-app/README.md

  + this is our app url on heruko
  + we can look at logs **heruko logs** this is useful for debugging

+- We are now going to break-up package.json dependencies into **production** and **development**
+- If the node_modules folder is not there we can type **yarn install --production** and this will only install production dependencies.